mbakweich/Data-Science-Salaries_Case-Study/README.md

 ### Data Sources

-Data Salaries: The primary dataset used for this analysis is the “ds_salaries.csv” file, containing detailed information about each data science role, country codes and salaries.
+Data Salaries: The primary dataset used for this analysis is the “ds_salaries.xlsx” file, containing detailed information about each data science role, country codes and salaries.

 Country ISO data codes: The source is an open source from international country codes [Country ISO Code Link](https://www.worlddata.info/countrycodes.php)